-- ·Have at least one emergency contact in Israel before you leave!
-Ask your parents for information for a family member or friend who is very reliable, in case you need immediate help. - · Save your destination address in your phone and also keep a written copy.
-In case your arrival is delayed or your phone isn't working, you'll be able to ask a taxi to take you where you need to go without any trouble. - Purchase converters and adapters for using your electronic devices in Israel.
+- Save all important contacts into your phone but keep a paper copy as well in case your phone dies or you lose your phone. - Save your destination address in your phone and also keep a written copy.
+In case your arrival is delayed or your phone isn't working, you'll be able to ask a taxi to take you where you need to go without any trouble. - Purchase and pack quality running shoes, hiking boots, and rainboots which will come in handy throughout the year. - Purchase converters and adapters for using your electronic devices in Israel.
 An adapter is a small plug used to modify the shape of the plug but not convert the electrical current.
 They are widely used for many devices including computers.
 Adapters can be very inexpensive, but don't buy the ultra-cheap ones.
 Better-quality ones tend to be safer and last longer.
-Converters, - on the other hand, convert the electric current and are necessary for appliances that require greater electricity such as hair irons, shavers, and blow dryers.
+Converters, on the other hand, convert the electric current and are necessary for appliances that require greater electricity such as hair irons, shavers, and blow dryers.
 Some of these appliances may operate on both US (110 volts) and Israeli (220 volts) but check yours first to be certain they do.
-If they don't, to reduce the risk of fire and damage to your appliance, it is safer to purchase an appliance that runs on 220 volts instead of relying on a voltage converter. - To save on luggage space and weight, consider buying toiletries in Israel and ordering your linens from a company such as Blanket Express Plus, which will deliver to your Israeli address. - · Check the weather in Israel before your flight, wear comfortable clothes, and pack a sweater, just in case.
+If they don't, to reduce the risk of fire, damage to your appliance, and to ensure functionality, it is better to purchase an appliance that runs on 220 volts instead of relying on a voltage converter.

+- To save on luggage space and weight, consider buying toiletries in Israel and ordering your linens from a company such as Blanket Express Plus at blanketexpressplus.com, which will deliver to your Israeli address (see page 42 for more details). - Check the weather in Israel before your flight, wear comfortable clothes, and pack a sweater, just in case.